 Shortly before the end of each calendar year, we review our performance and the individual performance of our executive officers to, among other things, determine whether adjustments in base salary are necessary or appropriate.
-In establishing the 2013 base salaries of our executive officers, the Compensation Committee and Board took into account a number of factors, including the executive's seniority, position, functional role, level of responsibility and individual performance during the previous year.
+In establishing the 2014 base salaries of our executive officers, the Compensation Committee and Board took into account a number of factors, including the executive's seniority, position, functional role, level of responsibility and individual performance during the previous year.
 The Compensation Committee and Board then reviewed these factors with reference to the compensation reports and recommendations from Radford to establish compensation for each executive that was in line with similarly positioned executives at comparable companies.

-For 2013, the Compensation Committee and Board approved increases in cash compensation for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link and Dr. Ramsey of 5%, 5%, 3% and 4%, respectively.
-These increases were based upon the 2012 Radford report for similarly positioned executives at comparable biotechnology companies and are intended to result in base salaries at approximately the 50th, 50th, 25th and 50th percentiles, respectively, of the Radford determination of similar companies.
-On January 3, 2013, Mr. Brian Wiley joined us as Vice President of Business Development with an annual salary of \$250,000.

-For 2014, the Compensation Committee and Board approved increases in cash compensation for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley of 6%, 8%, 3% 10% and 5%, respectively.
+For 2014, the Compensation Committee recommended and the Board approved, increases in cash compensation for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley of 6%, 8%, 3% 10% and 5%, respectively.
 These increases were based upon the 2013 Radford report for similar companies and took into account input from the Chief Executive Officer and Compensation Committee regarding the performance of each individual.

+For 2015, the Compensation Committee recommended and the Board approved, increases in cash compensation for Dr. Charles Link, Dr. Vahanian, Mr. Henneman, Dr. Ramsey and Mr. Wiley of 12%, 17%, 1%, 11% and 22%, respectively.
+These increases were based upon the 2014 Radford report for similar companies and took into account input from the Chief Executive Officer and Compensation Committee regarding the performance of each individual.
+The increases reflect the growth of the Company over the course of 2014 and attendant increases in executives' responsibilities, the increase in the Company's market capitalization over 2014 and resultant changes in the composition of the 2014 Peer Group versus the previous year, and changes in the target percentile level of the 2014 Peer Group.
+In Mr. Henneman's case, his salary was increased only slightly because he had joined us in October 2014.